Project 3: ChIPseq

 The Boyle LAB as part of the ENCODE project have very kindly produced a list of these regions in some of the major model organisms using a standard methodology.
 This list is encoded as a BED file and is hosted by the Boyle Lab/ Please encode the path to the blacklist in your params, you may find the file in the refs/ directory under materials/ for project 2.

-1. Create a module that uses bedtools to remove any peaks that overlap with the blacklist BED for the most recent human reference genome.
+- Create a module that uses bedtools to remove any peaks that overlap with the blacklist BED for the most recent human reference genome.
+Generally speaking, you can remove a peak if it overlaps a blacklisted region by even 1bp as that is sufficiently close to consider it a signal-artifact region.

 Annotating peaks to their nearest genomic feature using HOMER